 We were surrounded by water on both sides of the road, and I was very surprised to see so many fish in the water.

-Unlike lakes and the ocean, schools of fish frequently appear near the surface of the water as various birds feast on them.
+Schools of fish frequently appear near the surface of the water as various birds feast on them.

-The birds patrol the skies looking for distracted fish to snack on.
+Birds patrol the skies looking for distracted fish to snack on.

 It really feels like you’re just a visitor.
 A spectator witnessing the interaction between plants and animals, prey and predators.